 THFM-1001: INTRODUCTION TO THEATRE: PERFORMANCE is designed as an introduction to the basic concepts of theatre with an emphasis on the art and craft of the performer.
-While the emphasis will be on the development of acting technique, this course is an introduction to theatre in the grander sense, and so time will be spent examining the interrelationship between the various creative roles in the theatre, as well as developing a process of textual analysis from the perspective of an interpretive artist and introducing the student to a small sampling of dramatic literature: specifically The Curious Incident of the Dog in the Night-Time adapted by Simon Stephens, based on the novel by Mark Haddon, Goodnight Desdemonda/Goodmorning Juliet by Ann-Marie Macdonald and Tough by George F. Walker.
-The student's understanding of these plays and other class readings will be evaluated through brief written quizzes.
+While the emphasis will be on the development of acting technique, this course is an introduction to theatre in the grander sense, and so time will be spent examining the interrelationship between the various creative roles in the theatre, as well as developing a process of textual analysis from the perspective of an interpretive artist and introducing the student to a small sampling of dramatic literature: specifically Tribes by Nina Raine, Top Girls by Caryl Churchill and Tough by George F. Walker.
+The students' understanding of these plays and other class readings will be evaluated through brief written quizzes.

 In the Fall Term students will be introduced to the basics of modern acting technique through the lens of improvisation.
 Improvisational exercises will be used to establish and practice the fundamentals of acting.
 The students' progress will be evaluated through two performance presentations based on improvisational principles.
-In the Winter Term the students will carry-over this improvisational approach over to increasingly more challenging dramatic narratives.
-Students will be required to rehearse and to perform one short scene and one longer scene selected from modern or contemporary works.
+In the Winter Term the students will carry-over this improvisational approach to character embodiment and increasingly more challenging dramatic narratives.
+Students will be required to rehearse and perform one monologue and one substantial scene selected from modern or contemporary works.
 In-class work will focus on script analysis, technique development and rehearsal skills.
 Students are required to bring a notebook and pencil to all classes and rehearsals.

-Over the course of the academic year, students will attend two (2) film screenings and three (3) live productions.
-In the first term we will attend Morro and Jasp do Puberty at the Asper Centre for Theatre and Film - part of FemFest - (there are only 3 performances Sept 20@9pm, Sept 21@7pm or Sept 22@1pm),and The Curious Incident of the Dog in the Night-Time at the Royal Manitoba Theatre Centre (runs from Oct 20-Nov 12).
-We will also attend a screening of Romeo and Juliet (Oct 25 evening) and Othello (Nov 1 evening).
-In second term we will attend Prairie Theatre Exchange's The Flats (runs Jan 26-Feb 12).
+Over the course of the academic year, students will attend three (3) live productions.
+In the first term we will attend the Winnipeg Jewish Theatre production of Tribes at the Birney Theatre (runs from Oct 21 - 29), and Ubuntu at the Prairie Theatre Exchange (runs from Nov 8-26).
+In second term we will attend Prairie Theatre Exchange's Saltwater Moon (runs Jan 24-Feb 11, 2018).
 Attending these three evenings of theatre is a course requirement.